surrealdb/kaig/README.md

 ### kaig.db.DB

-**Function** | **Description**
+**Setup functions** | **Description**
 -|-
+init_db | initialize DB schema/indexes (vector tables, graph relations, analytics/docs tables)
+clear | drop tables/indexes created/used by this instance
+original_docs_table | name of the original documents table async_conn | get an authenticated async connection (lazy) sync_conn | get an authenticated sync connection (lazy)

+**Data functions** | **Description**
+-|-
-execute | run a surql query
-async_execute | run a surql query asynchronously query | query a list of records and assert the expected type query_one | query one single record and assert its expected type count | count how many records match a query insert_analytics_data | insert a record in the analytics table safe_insert_error | insert a record in the errors table error_exists | check if there’s an ingestion error related to a document id get_document | get a documents by id list_documents | get all documents (optional skip and limit) async_insert_document | insert document asynchronously intert_document | insert document embed_and_insert | generate embedding and insert document vector_search_from_text | generate embedding for query and execute a vector search with it vector_search | execute a vector search with the provided embedding async_vector_search | execute a vector search with the provided embedding asynchronously relate | relate two nodes with a graph edge add_graph_nodes | add nodes to the graph add_graph_nodes_with_embeddings | generate embeddings for the nodes and insert them recursive_graph_query | get all the children for a node graph_query_inward | get all parent nodes graph_siblings | get all nodes that share the same parent as the provided node
+execute | run a SurrealQL query loaded from a `.surql` file (sync) async_execute | run a SurrealQL query loaded from a `.surql` file (async) query | query a list of records and validate them as the expected type query_one | query a single record and validate it as the expected type count | count how many records match a query (optionally grouped) exists | check if a record exists by record id insert_analytics_data | insert a record in the analytics table safe_insert_error | insert a record in the errors table (async, best-effort) error_exists | check if an error record exists for a given id (async) store_original_document | store an original file (as bytes) and dedupe by hash store_original_document_from_bytes | store an original file from bytes and dedupe by hash get_document | get a document/chunk by id (async) list_documents | list documents/chunks with pagination (async) async_insert_document | insert a document/chunk asynchronously insert_document | insert a document/chunk synchronously embed_and_insert | generate an embedding (if needed) and insert the document/chunk vector_search_from_text | embed query text and run a vector search vector_search | run a vector search with a provided embedding async_vector_search | run a vector search with a provided embedding (async) relate | create graph edges between records add_graph_nodes | upsert destination nodes and relate them add_graph_nodes_with_embeddings | embed + upsert destination nodes and relate them recursive_graph_query | fetch children recursively up to N levels graph_query_inward | fetch parent nodes (optionally using an embedding for ranking) graph_siblings | fetch nodes that share the same parent

 ### kaig.llm.LLM